 Desiccant products and their rates of application that can be used are listed in the most recent Mississippi Weed Control Guidelines.
-Also, see the MCS blog post [Aug.
-19, 2017] for details about some of the more common harvest aids [Aim EC, paraquat, Sharpen, and sodium chlorate] that are applied to soybean.
+Also, see the Aug.
+19, 2017 MCS blog post for details about some of the more common harvest aids [Aim EC, paraquat, Sharpen, and sodium chlorate] that are applied to soybean.

-Dr. Dan Poston, former DuPont Pioneer Agronomy Research Manager, has compiled a detailed treatment of the harvest aids subject in an article titled "Using Soybean Harvest Aids Effectively".
+Dr. Dan Poston has compiled a detailed treatment of the harvest aids subject in an article titled "Using Soybean Harvest Aids Effectively".
 Some important additional points from that article follow.